treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 * CamelCase—it is difficult to scan quickly.
 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
-* Plurals—use the more natural collective term instead.
+* Plurals—use the more natural collective term where possible instead.
+For example `staff` instead of `employees` or `people` instead of `individuals`.
 * Quoted identifiers—if you must use them then stick to SQL92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor).